8bitbuddhist/PixelMaestro/docs/maestro.md

 # Maestro
-As the name implies, Maestros are responsible for coordinating all other PixelMaestro components.
-In addition to managing Sections directly, Maestros set global parameters such as the Pixel refresh rate, brightness level, [Cue controller](cue.md), and [Show handler](show.md).
+Maestros coordinate all other PixelMaestro components.
+In addition to managing Sections and [Show events](show.md), Maestros control global parameters such as the refresh rate and brightness level.

 ## Contents
 1. [Creating a Maestro](#creating-a-maestro)